Atlassian Co-Founder and Co-CE - GuruFocus.com

-On May 22, 2023, Michael Cannon-Brookes, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
-This recent transaction is part of a broader trend of insider selling over the past year, with Cannon-Brookes having sold a total of 1,352,398 shares and purchased none.
+On May 23, 2023, Scott Farquhar, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company's stock.
+This recent transaction is part of a series of insider sales by Farquhar over the past year, during which he has sold a total of 1,369,626 shares and purchased none.

-Michael Cannon-Brookes is the Co-Founder and Co-CEO of Atlassian Corp, an Australian software company that specializes in developing products for project management, content management, and software development.
-Cannon-Brookes co-founded the company with Scott Farquhar in 2002, and since then, Atlassian has grown to become a global leader in its industry.
+Scott Farquhar is the Co-Founder and Co-CEO of Atlassian Corp, an Australian software company that specializes in developing products for project management, content management, and software development.
+Farquhar co-founded the company with Mike Cannon-Brookes in 2002, and since then, Atlassian has grown to become a leading provider of collaboration tools and services for teams worldwide.

 About Atlassian Corp

-The insider transaction history for Atlassian Corp reveals that there have been no insider buys over the past year.
-In contrast, there have been 343 insider sells during the same period.
-This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains.
+Over the past year, there have been no insider buys for Atlassian Corp, while there have been 346 insider sells.
+This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.
+However, it is essential to consider the context of these transactions and the overall market conditions before drawing any conclusions about the company's future prospects.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.